MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **UploadTimeInMs** - The time in milliseconds it took to actually perform the upload

-- **WaitTimeInMs** - The time in millseconds between an upload being requested and an upload starting
+- **WaitTimeInMs** - The time in milliseconds between an upload being requested and an upload starting

 - **WebUrl** - The WebUrl of the upload (Logged as a PiiWz)